Zurc/angular-redux/steps.md

 note: check that on your actions.ts file you imported your store (ngRedux), state (IAppState) and Injectable.

-create and export your constants (you can see the message SHOW_SEARBOX with redux DevTools or in the console using redux extention):
+create and export your constants (If you are using redux DevTools on your browser or redux extension you will see the message SHOW_SEARCHBOX when that action is triggered):

 ```
 export const SHOW_SEARCHBOX = 'SHOW_SEARCHBOX'